dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 ---
-title: Design-time errors
+title: Design-time error troubleshooting
-description: Learn about some of the common errors that occur when the Windows Forms Designer fails to load. ms.date: 07/19/2023 ms.topic: troubleshooting
+description: Learn about some of the common errors that occur when the Windows Forms Designer fails to load.
+This article may help you troubleshoot those errors. ms.date: 07/19/2023 ms.topic: troubleshooting
 f1_keywords: